apereo/cas/docs/cas-server-documentation/configuration/Configuration-Storage.md

 This is the default configuration mode which indicates that CAS does NOT require connections to an external configuration server and will run in an embedded standalone mode.

+{% include casproperties.html properties="cas.standalone." excludes="configuration-security %}
 ### By Directory

-CAS by default will attempt to locate settings and properties inside a given directory indicated under the setting name `cas.standalone.configuration-directory` and otherwise falls back to using:
+CAS by default will attempt to locate settings and properties inside a given directory and otherwise falls back to using:

 1. `/etc/cas/config`
 2. `/opt/cas/config`